emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 |:--:|
 | *Figure 10: Random forest tree* |

 Figure 11 is one of the random forest trees in the model where we limit maximum depth to be 3.
+Let's assume that we want to predict FTL transportation cost per shipment for a Dry Van with 17,404 LBS weight load to a location 341 miles away.

 | ![_config.yml]({{ site.baseurl }}/images/ftl_random_forest_small_tree_5.png) |
 |:--:|